 Acid Reflux in Dogs — Vague Symptoms, Real Problem

-The symptoms are nonspecific, so it’s important to pay attention to all the changes in your dog.
+The symptoms of acid reflux in dogs are nonspecific, so it’s important to pay attention to all of the changes in your dog.
+Read on for more information.

-Acid reflux can be very uncomfortable for your dog.
+Acid reflux in dogs can be very uncomfortable for them.
 By: Oliver Ruhm

 Anyone who has ever suffered from heartburn understands something of the discomfort of acid reflux.